tfgg/yournextmep/_candidates/eu2014/ukip/michael-mcmanus.md

 person: michael-mcmanus
 region: north-west
 party: ukip
-title: North West - UKIP - Michael McManus
+title: Michael McManus is running for MEP in North West for UKIP
 incumbent: false
 ---